zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 Historically, the Bank of England exchanged the full amount of gold with the British pound for the first time.
 The combination of the Roman law-based laws and the formation of a good business atmosphere attracted the best resources of the world at the time and finally made London the International Financial Centre.
 The BOS Network will likewise create a historic blockchain business center through the building of a sound infrastructure and establishment of a good business atmosphere.

 # Conclusion

-The goal of the BOS Network is to build an EOSIO ecosystem that supports more DApp and solve real-world problems through the usage of blockchain technology.
-From the perspective of the evolution of the blockchain, in addition to becoming the preferred base chain for DApps, the BOS Network aims to serve as a intermediary circulation chain for various heterogeneous chain coins or tokens, and as a "free port" in the blockchain world.
+BOSCore is a DPoS public chain dedicated to building a trusted business ecosystem with technology that covers 1 billion users.
+From the perspective of the evolution of the blockchain, in addition to being the preferred public chain for commercial landing, BOSCore can also be used as a circulation chain for various heterogeneous chain tokens and as a free port in the blockchain world.
 The BOS Network comes from the community and will better develop through the joint eﬀorts of the community.

 # References

 [1] [ DPOS BFT— Pipelined Byzantine Fault Tolerance ](https://medium.com/eosio/dpos-bft-pipelined-byzantine-fault-tolerance-8a0634a270ba)
 [2] [ Practical Byzantine Fault Tolerance ](http://pmg.csail.mit.edu/papers/osdi99.pdf)
 [3] [ Chain Interoperability ](https://static1.squarespace.com/static/55f73743e4b051cfcc0b02cf/t/5886800ecd0f68de303349b1/1485209617040/Chain+Interoperability.pdf)